Last modified on May 30, 2026

 • Detailed exhibits on Combe Martin's social history, pictorials, lime burning heritage, and the remarkable strawberry industry.

-Activities for All the Family
+Activities for all the Family

-• Hands-on activities include kids colouring books and games, and a seaside laboratory for exploring Combe Martin's unique local geology and marine life.
+• A seaside laboratory, for exploring Combe Martin's unique local geology, and marine life.

 Book an Adventure with Combe Martin Museum